Best place to find information and services that your council provides...

-The Merseyside Police and Crime Commissioner has commissioned five organisations to provide victim care across Merseyside;
+The Merseyside Police and Crime Commissioner has commissioned the below organisations to provide victim care services in St Helens:

-A Hate Crime is an offence or incident committed against someone because of who they are.
-An act motivated because of a person's prejudice over age, disability, gender identity, race, religion, belief or sexuality.
+A hate crime is an offence or incident committed against someone because of who they are.
+It's an act motivated by a person's prejudice over age, disability, gender identity, race, religion, belief or sexuality.

-If you are a resident affected by anti-social behaviour involving a private tenant, who lives in a privately rented property please contact Merseyside Police and St Helens Council.
-It is essential that calls regarding anti-social behaviour are reported to the Police and recorded on their system via 101 or 999 if an emergency.
+If you are a resident affected by anti-social behaviour involving a private tenant who lives in a privately rented property, please contact Merseyside Police and St Helens Council.
+It is essential that calls about anti-social behaviour are reported to the police and recorded on their system via 101 or 999 if an emergency.

-If you are a private landlord and you are contacted by St Helens Council regarding the behaviour of your private tenant you will be advised and supported accordingly.
+If you are a private landlord and you are contacted by St Helens Council about the behaviour of your private tenant, you will be advised and supported accordingly.